otavio-paz/otavio-paz.github.io/_projects/1_project.md

 ## **The Problem: Combating Brazilian Spotted Fever**

 Brazilian spotted fever, a deadly tick-borne disease, saw a concerning rise in cases during my high school years in Salto, SP.
 Recognizing the urgent need for action, the Biological Institute of São Paulo hosted a seminar highlighting the dangers of tick infestations and best practices for mitigation.
-Inspired by this knowledge, I sought to design a practical tool that could address this issue effectively, blending innovation with science.
+Inspired by this knowledge, I sought to design a practical tool that could address this issue effectively.

 ---

-## **Our Methods: A Collaborative and Scientific Approach**
+## **Our Methods: **

 ### **Fieldwork with Experts**
-To develop a comprehensive solution, I collaborated with biologists during field trips to learn how ticks are captured.
-These real-world insights formed the foundation for designing an effective trapping tool.
+To develop a comprehensive solution, we collaborated with biologists from Biological Institute of São Paulo.
+During field trips to learn how ticks are captured.
+These real-world insights formed the foundation for designing the Papa Tick.

 ### **Attraction Mechanisms**
 Through experiments, we compared the tick-attraction efficacy of: